-The benefits of using EDI are being realised by an increased number of companies.
+The benefits of using EDI are being realised by an increased number of company's.
 Many transmit a substantial percentage of their transaction volume via EDI.

 One of the major goals in creating EDI was to reduce the volume of paperwork and many of the clerical tasks involved in processing paper documents.
 Substantial productivity improvements and/or direct cost savings in company operations have resulted from the use of this technology.
 Consider these benefits